- Electronic Funds Transfer (EFT) Mechanisms

 When using a government purchase card the vendor providing the goods or service to the federal entity is paid by the charge card contractor.
 The government paying federal entity then reimburses the charge card contractor in accordance with the terms and conditions of the GSA SmartPay master contracts and the Prompt Payment Act.

 The cardholder reviews and reconciles the statement of account received at the end of each billing cycle with receipts and supporting documentation, and the approving official verifies reconciled transaction records to ensure that all purchases were proper.
 Summary level information reflecting all relevant (consolidated) federal entity cardholder transactions is forwarded to the certifying official, within the designated billing office, to ensure that the federal government ultimately pays only for valid charges that are consistent with the terms of the applicable GSA SmartPay master contracts.
 The cardholder must forward this report to certifying officials within a time frame that allows them to process and pay the consolidated invoice within the Prompt Payment Act deadline.
-For additional information about charge card statement reconciliation, please read with OMB Circular No. A-123, Appendix B, Chapter 4, Section 4.8.

 The designated billing office should make adjustments to the consolidated invoice, based on the statement of accounts received.
 The designated billing office pays the consolidated invoice in a timely manner even if all statements of accounts are not received (see subsection 4535.10).
 The GSA SmartPay master contracts contain provisions for disputing any billing discrepancies after payment of the invoices, as long as the charge card contractor is notified within 90 calendar days of the transaction date.